 Shall not cease.”

 All of the cycles of life continue as long as the earth remains.

 While the cycles of life are perpetual, it is true that we often get lulled into thinking that everything will continue just as it does forever.
-But just like Noah, we must proclaim the looming judgment.
+Just like Noah, we must proclaim the looming judgment.
 It is a certain reality that draws nearer every day.
 No one knows the time or day, but just like the time when Noah entered the ark and the people were continuing their daily lives, so also will it be at the time of wrath and judgment on the whole world.
 The only salvation is in Jesus Christ.
-He died in the place of sinners, so that all those who believe in Him would not perish but have eternal life.
-And those who place their trust in Him will be rescued from the wrath to come, and will reside in the Kingdom of the Messiah where He will rule over the world for a thousand years.
+He died in the place of sinners so that all those who believe in Him would not perish but have eternal life.
+Those who place their trust in Him will be rescued from the wrath to come and will reside in the Kingdom of the Messiah where He will rule over the world for a thousand years.
 Then they will reside forever in the new heavens and the new earth where there will no longer be any curse.
 Depravity will finally be destroyed, and there will only be holiness and righteousness.